Skip to content

 How to Design a Tail Hedge Program

-A dozen interconnected decisions.
+There are a dozen interconnected decisions here.
 Get any one wrong and a good idea turns into an expensive bleed.
-Most programs fail not because the concept is wrong, but because the execution is naive.
+Most programs don’t fail because the concept is flawed — they fail because execution is naive.

 Diversification Is Not a Hedge

-This was not an anomaly.
+This wasn’t an anomaly.
 In 2008, correlations across equities, credit, and commodities converged sharply.
 In March 2020, the same thing happened in 23 trading days.
-Diversification works in normal markets.
-In a crisis, everything sells together because the selling itself is the problem: margin calls, redemptions, and forced liquidation do not respect asset class boundaries.
+Diversification works in normal markets, but in a crisis, everything sells together because the selling itself is the problem.
+Margin calls, redemptions, and forced liquidation don’t respect asset class boundaries.

-A tail hedge is different because it is contractual.
+A tail hedge is different because it’s contractual.
 A put option pays off based on a defined strike and a defined expiry.
-It does not depend on correlations holding, on bonds rallying, or on anything other than the underlying moving past a specific level.
-And you can buy puts on the exact exposure you hold, not a proxy that might decorrelate at the worst moment.
+It doesn’t depend on correlations holding or on bonds rallying.
+You can buy puts on the exact exposure you hold, not a proxy that might decorrelate at the worst possible moment.

 This distinction matters for anyone running a multi-asset portfolio.
 Diversification reduces volatility.
 A tail hedge truncates catastrophic loss.
-They solve different problems.
+They’re solving fundamentally different problems, and we’ve seen too many allocators conflate them.

 The Cost Spectrum

-You need to understand what protection costs before you can design around it.
+You need to understand what protection actually costs before you can design around it.

 20-25% OTM puts: ~1-1.5% per year.
-The range most programs target.
-Close enough to trigger in a serious bear market, far enough to keep costs sustainable.
+This is the range most programs target.
+Close enough to trigger in a serious bear market, far enough out to keep costs sustainable over multiple years.

 15% OTM puts: ~2-2.5% per year.
 Activates in moderate corrections.
-But most investment committees lose patience within two years at this cost.
+But most investment committees lose patience within two years at this drag level.

 Both ends of this spectrum have killed real programs.
-Cheap protection that never triggers erodes confidence.
+Cheap protection that never triggers erodes confidence over time.
 Expensive protection that drags on returns gets cut.
-The question is which failure mode your organization can survive.
+The real question is which failure mode your organization can actually survive.

 Strike Selection

 Strike distance is the single most consequential design choice.
 Too far out of the money and you only get paid in true disasters.
-Too close and premium drag kills the program before it ever works.
+Too close and premium drag kills the program before it ever pays off.
 Both failure modes are covered in detail in common mistakes.

-This is not a decision you can make from first principles.
-The optimal strike depends on the interaction between distance, entry timing, and monetization rules across multiple market regimes: fast crashes (2020), slow grinds (2022), rate shocks, sector rotations.
+You can’t make this decision from first principles alone.
+The optimal strike depends on interactions between distance, entry timing, and monetization rules across multiple market regimes: fast crashes (2020), slow grinds (2022), rate shocks, sector rotations.
 A strike that works in one regime can be worthless in another.

-We have tested hundreds of configurations across these dimensions.
-The combinatorial space is large enough that intuition alone will not get you there.
+We’ve tested hundreds of configurations across these dimensions.
+The combinatorial space is large enough that intuition alone won’t get you there.

 Entry Timing

 Most programs buy protection on a fixed schedule regardless of market conditions.
-Simple to implement.
-Meaningfully suboptimal.
+Simple to implement, but meaningfully suboptimal.

-Conditional entry, adjusting how much protection you buy based on where the market sits and what implied volatility is doing, consistently outperforms fixed schedules in our testing.
-The cost savings are material: enough to be the difference between a program the board tolerates and one that gets cut.
+Conditional entry — adjusting how much protection you buy based on where the market sits and what implied volatility is doing — consistently outperforms fixed schedules in our testing.
+The cost savings are material.
+Often enough to be the difference between a program the board tolerates and one that gets cut after two years.

 The specific frameworks (what we call spot gates and vol gates) are where most of the implementation value lives.
-The logic is intuitive once you see it.
-Calibrating the parameters to your portfolio and risk tolerance is where it gets hard.
+The logic is intuitive once you see it, but calibrating the parameters to your portfolio and risk tolerance is where it gets hard.
+We’ve found that even small parameter shifts can change outcomes substantially across different regimes.

 Monetization